andrew/ultimate-awesome/README.md

 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools.
 - [awesome-flexbox](https://github.com/afonsopacifer/awesome-flexbox) - :eyeglasses: A curated list of CSS Flexible Box Layout Module or only Flexbox.
-- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [courses](https://github.com/linsa-io/courses) - Awesome Courses.
 - [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).